tsgates/arch-wiki-markdown/wiki/Ranger.md

 Otherwise, it will remove all files and directories of the form ..*, thereby wiping out everything in your home directory.

+> Change Colorscheme

+You can add your own color schemes by creating the colorschemes subfolder in .config/ranger/colorschemes

+    mkdir .config/ranger/colorschemes

+then copy your new newscheme.py into that folder.
+Then you alter the default coloscheme in .config/ranger/rc.conf file:

+    set colorscheme newscheme

 > Opening files with a given application

 Modify ~/.config/ranger/rifle.conf.
 Since the beginning lines are